Sanglorian/orcus/Orcus Rulebook - current.md

 **Spoiler (monster role):** Spoilers create zones and other battlefield conditions, use area attacks and debuff enemies.
 **Wrecker (monster role):** Wreckers do large amounts of damage, usually in melee range.

-**Monstrosity (type):** Monstrosities are magical beasts or other creatures that have complicated or clearly magical physionomy.
+**Monstrosity (type):** Monstrosities are magical beasts or other creatures that have complicated or clearly magical physiognomy.
 **Automaton (type):** Automatons are creatures made of animated matter, whether that is animated elements (elementals), corpses (undead) or plant matter (plants).

 **Refresh:** If a monster uses a refresh power, it is not available to use again right away.
 Each time the monster takes a turn, a die is rolled and if a certain number appears (as specified in the power) then the power is available again.